awsdocs/aws-codedeploy-user-guide/doc_source/deployment-steps.md

 1. Setting up a deployment group by specifying a deployment type and the instances to which you want to deploy your application revisions\.
 An in\-place deployment updates instances with the latest application revision\.
 A blue/green deployment registers a replacement set of instances for the deployment group with a load balancer and deregisters the original instances\.

-   You can specify the tags applied to the instances, the Auto Scaling group names, or both\.
+   You can specify the tags applied to the instances, the Amazon EC2 Auto Scaling group names, or both\.

    If you specify one group of tags in a deployment group, AWS CodeDeploy deploys to instances that have at least one of the specified tags applied\.
 If you specify two or more tag groups, AWS CodeDeploy deploys only to the instances that meet the criteria for each of the tag groups\.
 For more information, see [Tagging Instances for Deployment Groups in AWS CodeDeploy](instances-tagging.md)\.

-   In all cases, the instances must be configured to be used in a deployment \(that is, they must be tagged or belong to an Auto Scaling group\) and have the AWS CodeDeploy agent installed and running\.
+   In all cases, the instances must be configured to be used in a deployment \(that is, they must be tagged or belong to an Amazon EC2 Auto Scaling group\) and have the AWS CodeDeploy agent installed and running\.

    We provide you with an AWS CloudFormation template that you can use to quickly set up an Amazon EC2 instance based on Amazon Linux or Windows Server\.
 We also provide you with the standalone AWS CodeDeploy agent so that you can install it on Amazon Linux, Ubuntu Server, Red Hat Enterprise Linux \(RHEL\), or Windows Server instances\.
 For more information, see [Create a Deployment Group with AWS CodeDeploy](deployment-groups-create.md)\.